New! Try Málstaður, a platform for all of Miðeind's main products.

 Vilhjálmur Þorsteinsson

-Vilhjálmur Þorsteinsson, founder and owner of Miðeind, has been involved in Icelandic information technology for well over three decades.
+Vilhjálmur Þorsteinsson, founder and owner of Miðeind, has been involved in information and communications technology for four decades.
 He founded his first startup company in 1983, at the age of 17.

-"I had a tremendous interest in this brand new phenomenon that personal computers were at the time.
-Around 1980, when the first personal computers arrived in the country, I managed to secure a summer job programming them, which then extended.
+"I had tremendous interest in the brand new phenomenon that personal computers were at the time.
+Around 1980, when the first personal computers arrived in Iceland, I managed to secure a summer job programming them, which then continued.

-As can be seen, Vilhjálmur was drawn into software development early on and worked in it for many years.
+As can be seen, Vilhjálmur was drawn into software development early on and worked in the field for many years.
 The company Íslensk forritaþróun was then sold to a British company around 1998.
-Vilhjálmur continued to work for the British company for about two years, but then he started itching to do something new.
+Vilhjálmur continued to work for that company for about two years, but then he got the itch to do something new.
 Around the turn of the millennium, he founded the company Homeportal along with several others.
 The idea was to develop services for networked devices in homes.
 At that time, neither the hardware nor the internet was powerful enough for that idea to take off.
-It's perhaps only now, almost 20 years later, that similar services are starting to see the light of day.
+It took almost 20 years before similar services started to see the light of day.

-"I kind of dropped out of the IT industry and started thinking about all sorts of other things.
-Among other things, I attended the preliminary department of the Reykjavik School of Visual Arts during the winter of 2006-2007 and enrolled in a portrait course in the United States after that.
-I found it most enjoyable of all to paint portraits of people, and I have several of those in my possession.
-I was also the chairman of CCP for some time and sat on the board of CCP for seven years.
+"I kind of dropped out of the IT industry and started thinking about all sorts of other interests.
+Among other things, I attended the Reykjavik School of Visual Arts during the winter of 2006-2007 and enrolled in a portrait painting course in the United States after that.
+I liked painting portraits of people, and I have several of those in my possession.
+I then became the chairman of video game company CCP, where I served for seven years.
 I participated in getting the Verne data center in Reykjanesbær up and running.
-Alongside these projects, I was also investing in some startup companies."
+Alongside these projects, I was also investing in startup companies."

 "Yes, I discovered through all of this that there are more similarities between visual art and programming than many people think.
 Programming is in large part about patterns, creating patterns and recognizing patterns.
 Reusing patterns, creating flexible patterns, breaking them up, repeating them, and changing them.